Fair & Ethical Sourcing

 OUR ETHICAL TRADE FRAMEWORK

-Before manufacturing our products and to ensure that they adhere to all elements of our Supplier Code of Conduct, all Tier 1 factories producing our own-brand assortment are required to undergo a comprehensive social audit conducted by an independent third party audit firm.
 These audits involve independent and confidential worker interviews and cover elements of our Supplier Code of Conduct including labour rights, wages, working hours and health & safety.
 Each audit is rated within ZALORA’s in-house audit classification system which grades each non-compliance between minor and highly critical depending on its severity.
-New factories with unresolved critical or highly critical non-compliances will not be onboarded.
-Where an existing factory is re-audited (which happens at least every 2 years) and found to have a critical issue, there is a timed and limited remediation period, the length of which is determined by the nature of the issue, during which trade continues with the factory.
-If the non-compliance is not resolved within the timed period, production ceases and orders cannot be placed until the remediation is completed.
+Factories with unresolved critical or highly critical issues cannot be onboarded.
+Where an existing factory is re-audited (every 2 years) and a critical issue has arisen, there is a limited remediation period, the length of which is determined by the root cause of the issue.
+During the limited remediation period trade continues with the factory but if the issue is not resolved within the given period, production ceases and orders cannot be placed until the remediation is completed.

 The purpose of our ethical trade framework is to achieve long term improvements in our supply chain and to build long term partnerships with our factories.
 Most of the factories that we are working with today have helped develop ZALORA’s own-brand labels over the years, and we believe that we have a responsibility to influence and support them in continuously improving their social standards.
 We actively support remediation efforts by providing on the ground assistance and tailored remediation action plans rather than distancing ourselves from them.
 We believe that this is the best way to make a real positive difference in the lives of the workers manufacturing our products, and this has resulted in a clear improvement of our factory base over the year.